apipkin28/Friday-Proj-4/README.md

     Calls the mad_lib() function to start the execution of the Mad Lib game.

 # Powerball_FP2:
-a project in which a user can accept or decline a PowerBall number generation
+a project in which a user can accept or decline a PowerBall number generation.

 import random
     This line imports the random module, which provides functions for generating random numbers.